About me and my historical narrative

 God gave national diversity to mankind for a reason, and it is good.
 There is nothing wrong with being proud of our national heritage as long as we do not harm others.
 As I studied history, I learned that in many cases, love of country was sometimes more important than the language of the inhabitants.
 The second most important reason, as far as Central Europe was concerned, was religion.
 Then came language and heritage.

-In my region there was a historical period when Hungarians and non-Hungarians fought on the same side.
+In my region, there was a historical period when Hungarians and non-Hungarians fought on the same side.
 At least most of the time.
-That’s why in my Facebook group there are many Slovakians, Croatians, Serbs, Romanians, Germans and many more children of other nations (now there are about 16,700 people), not to forget the Turkish ones who are also there.
-They are friends with the Hungarians and they know that the Hungarian-Ottoman wars were basically dynastic wars between the Ottoman sultans and the Habsburg rulers, before the birth of modern nationalism.
+That’s why in my Facebook group there are many Turks, Germans, Slovakians, Croatians, Serbs, and Romanians, including some of my Admins.
+They are friends with the Hungarians and they know that the Hungarian-Ottoman wars were dynastic wars between the Ottoman sultans and the Habsburg rulers, before the birth of modern nationalism.
 You can join this group here:

 https://www.facebook.com/groups/2043764082501630/